Hong Kong to be gateway for CMR Surgical in APAC region

 Headquartered in Cambridge, United Kingdom, CMR is committed to working with surgeons, surgical teams and hospital partners, to provide an optimal tool to make robotic minimal access surgery universally accessible and affordable.
 With Versius, we are on a mission to redefine the surgical robotics market with practical, innovative technology and data that can improve surgical care.

-Founded in 2014, CMR Surgical is private limited company backed by an international shareholder base.
+Founded in 2014, CMR Surgical is a private limited company backed by an international shareholder base.

 i EUR Urol, Journal of Endourology, BMJ